JamesPhillipsUK/IPStatistics/README.md

 # IPStatistics

-IPStatistics, Originally created by James Phillips <[james@jamesphillipsuk.com](mailto:james@jamesphillipsuk.com "Send a Message")> 2016 - released to GitHub 2017.
+IPStatistics, Originally created by James Phillips <[james@jamesphillipsuk.com](mailto:james@jamesphillipsuk.com "Send a Message")> in 2016 - released to GitHub under the GNU GPL v3.0 or later in 2017.
 IPStatistics is a PHP API to allow website admins to monitor their analytics based on the IP addresses of visitors.

 ## About